 Over a quarter of Costa Rica’s landscape is protected by its comprehensive system of national parks, wildlife refuges and biological reserves.
 Hikes in Costa Rica may take you deep into the verdant rainforest, past mud pools or along surf-lashed beaches.
 To help you plan your trip, we've picked the best hikes in Costa Rica.

-Standing proud in the centre of the park, Poás is one of the world’s more easily accessible active volcanoes – you can reach it by public transport from San José and Alajuela – with an eleven-million-year history of eruptions.
+Standing proud in the centre of the park, Poás is one of the world’s more easily accessible active volcanoes.
+You can reach it by public transport from San José and Alajuela – with an eleven-million-year history of eruptions.

 You can take your pick from the very well-maintained, short and unchallenging trails which weave through the park’s unusual dwarf cloudforest.
 The Crater Overlook Trail, which winds around the main crater along a paved road, is only 750m long and is accessible to wheelchairs and pushchairs.
 If you want to see more Costa Rica experiences for families, check out our guide to the 30 best places to go with kids.

-This tough 20km trek through dense rainforest (allow 9 hours) gives experienced hikers the chance to spot some of Costa Rica’s more elusive large mammals, such as the tapir and collared peccary.
+This tough 20km trek through the dense rainforest (allow 9 hours) gives experienced hikers the chance to spot some of Costa Rica’s more elusive large mammals, such as the tapir and collared peccary.
 The Los Patos-Sirena route starts near the village of Rincón de Osa, which runs a programme to train locals as naturalist guides.

 Everyone trekking in Corcovado must be accompanied by a guide, and they tend to enrich your experience; the guides at Rincón are taught to identify some of the approximately 370 species of bird recorded in the area, not to mention the amphibians, reptiles, insects, mammals and plants.
 Ask in Rincón or at the Oficina de Área de Conservación Osa in Puerto Jiménez for details.

-The services of a guide can be both useful and illuminating, as they’ll be able to help you identify local species and interpret the landscapes you pass through; ask at the ranger station at the entrance for recommendations.
+The services of a guide can be both useful and illuminating, as they’ll be able to help you identify local species and interpret the landscapes you pass through.
+Ask at the ranger station at the entrance for recommendations.

-Costa Rica’s premier ecotourism destination flourishes with primitive ferns and has more kinds of plants, birds and butterflies than the whole of Europe; 367 species of bird alone have been identified here.
+Costa Rica’s premier ecotourism destination flourishes with primitive ferns and has more kinds of plants, birds and butterflies than the whole of Europe.
+367 species of bird alone have been identified here.
 The wonderfully remote, wildlife-rich Reserva Rara Avis has a 30km network of excellent trails, which are well marked and offer walks of thirty minutes to several hours.

 Given the effort it takes to reach the reserve, it’s worth staying for a couple of nights and exploring.
-The informative guided walks are a great opportunity for spotting some of the reserve’s abundant wildlife; night walks are also possible, and show you a different side of the rainforest.
+The informative guided walks are a great opportunity for spotting some of the reserve’s abundant wildlife.
+Night walks are also possible, and show you a different side of the rainforest.

 This 4.3km round trip (allow 2–4 hours) is perhaps the finest birding trail of any national park in the country – and that’s saying something.
 It winds through the western half of the park to a croc-filled oxbow lake, home to myriad bird species.